-Before a disaster strikes, it is best to have a plan in place and emergency supplies available.
+Before disaster strikes, it is best to have a plan in place and emergency supplies available.
 We all know we need bottled water, flashlights, and food, but it’s easy to forget things for our babies.
 Whether you use disposable or cloth diapers, you need a plan for the inevitableness that is poop!

-While you can easily throw a pack of disposables into your disaster kit, you have to remember to keep updating the size because a size 1 diaper will not be useful for a size 4 baby.
+While you can easily throw a pack of disposables into your disaster kit, you have to remember to keep updating the size because a size 1 diaper will not be used for a size 4 baby.
 It’s also difficult to determine how many diapers you will need because you never really know what the outcome of a disaster will be.
 You may find yourself unable to get to a store, and if you can, who knows if there will be any diapers left!
 Who wants to be having a fight over the last pack of diapers or spending time worrying if their baby is going to be stuck in a soiled diaper for extended periods of time?
 Certainly not something you want to be dealing with on top of the craziness of the disaster itself.

 Even if you cloth diaper, modern diapers such as pockets and all-in-ones may not be ideal without electricity to wash them.
 What’s a mom to do then?
 You may be surprised to know there are lots of options open to you, including free items that you may have around your house.
 If you have a few covers and a Snappi, you have even more options available to you.